-The Commonwealth (officially known as "The Commonwealth of Nations") was formally constituted by the London Declaration in 1949, and today, consists of 53 member states, covering more than 29,958,050 square kms of the world's surface, and is home to over 2.3 billion people (nearly a third of the world's population).
+The Commonwealth (officially known as "The Commonwealth of Nations") was formally constituted by the London Declaration in 1949, and today, consists of 54 member states.
+It covers nearly 30 million square kms of the world's surface and is home to over 2.3 billion people (nearly a third of the world's population).

 However, the model of CANZUK specifically limits cooperation to four of the Commonwealth's member states; Canada, Australia, New Zealand and the United Kingdom.
-This is deliberate for reasons of economic and social compatibility, and can be demonstrated through analysis of economic statistics.
+This is deliberate for reasons of economic and social compatibility, and can be demonstrated through analysis of economic indices.